 - ground beef

-- Start with 2 lb of ground beef.
+- To prepare this beef lasagna, start with 2 lb of ground beef.
 (The type of meat is of your choosing and ground turkey is another, even healthier alternative to ground beef) Cook the meat in a large skillet, adding sauce and spices after the meat has already been browned well over medium heat.
 I love spicy food and I add hot pepper even to lasagna, making a spicy lasagna that is not typical.
 Here are the recommended additions to the meat: •a full generous container of organic tomato and basil pasta sauce (approx. 26 oz), a brand of your choosing •2 tablespoons of hot pepper sauce •3 tbspn garlic

-After you add the spices and sauce to the meat, allow it to simmer on low heat for at least ten minutes on the stovetop, then it will continue to cook when you later bake it in the oven.
+After you add the spices and sauce to the meat, allow it to simmer on low heat for at least ten minutes on the stovetop, then it will continue to cook when you later bake the beef lasagna in the oven.

 3. Break 3 eggs directly into the center of the bowl and fold into the ricotta cheese.
 Mix well.